 All of these guides are provided in PDF form and can be printed.
-Also, information included in these guides is provided in browser-based online Help, which can be accessed from the Wonderware Information Server software.
+Also, information included in the Administration and Win-XML guides is provided in browser-based online Help, which can be accessed from the Wonderware Information Server software.